mrklimb/radio_mailer/README.md

 # radio_mailer
-An automated email generator for promoting musoic
+An automated email generator for promoting music